nhjschulz/flashcontainer/README.md

       <pd:value>0x80028000</pd:value>

 #### Parameter Value Element
-The value element text of a parameter holds the parameter value using a JSON style syntax.
-The following  subset of Json literals is supported:
+The value element of a parameter holds the parameter value in the text element using a JSON style syntax.
+The following subset of Json definitions are supported:

 |Value type                        | Examples    |
 |----------------------------------|--------------|